Halle (Saale), Germany

 Fee:

-995 EUR
+1035 EUR

 Over half the world's population now live in cities and, within a few decades, the population of urban areas will exceed the entire global population today.
-Ongoing urbanization presents opportunities and challenges that are of interest to policy makers and researchers.
+Ongoing urbanisation presents opportunities and challenges that are of interest to policy makers and researchers.

-In this course, you will learn about the economic forces that underpin urbanization and shape cities.
+In this course, you will learn about the economic forces that underpin urbanisation and shape cities.
 Along the way, you will be equipped with knowledge and skills that help answer questions such as: Why are firms and people moving to cities?
 How do we measure the performance of cities?
 What factors explain why some cities thrive, while others struggle?
 What can policy makers do to improve the economic, social, and environmental performance of cities?
 To gain insight into these questions, students will participate in lectures, self-directed work, and field visits.

 Henri L. F. de Groot